 In a 4-week study with 137 participants, a daily 1.5 ounce (43 grams) serving of almonds significantly reduced hunger and desire to eat.+

 So what are you waiting for?
 Get some almonds in to you!

-For more information about the subjects you’ll cover in the Diploma of Nutrition and Dietetics for Personal Trainers, download the course card by clicking on the button below.
+For more information about the subjects you’ll cover in the Diploma of Nutrition and Dietetics for Personal Trainers.

 Conduct screenings of new members/clients and assess their fitness.
 Teach the correct exercise technique for all aspects of fitness and use an array of exercise equipment to achieve results.

 Did you know?
 Personal trainers need both a Certificate III and Certificate IV in Fitness?
 Fast-track your fitness career and save up to 20% with our combined Cert III & IV fitness courses.